 Best Communication Tools for Frontline Workers theEMPLOYEEapp is a mobile communications app built specifically for companies with a large deskless workforce.
-We were created by comms and HR professionals who understand the challenges organizations face in reaching this key group and why it’s so important to have a strong mobile internal communications strategy.
+We were created by comms and HR professionals who understand the challenges companies face in reaching this key group and why it’s so important to have a strong mobile internal communications strategy.